SoptikHa2/crapi-csharp-wrapper/README.md

 You can use simmilar process to get clan `wr.GetClan("9Y8888RC");`, or tournament.

 You can search for clans using `wr.SearchForClans("Clash", 10000, 10, 40);`.
 This will search for clans with name "Clash", score at least 10000 and member count between 10 and 40.
 Some of these values may be omitted (by passing `null`), but at least one have to be there.
 Name must be at least 3 characters long.
 For example `wr.SearchForClans(null, null, null, 30);` will search for all clans with at most 30 members.

-> After every request, API response in JSON format is stored in `wr.ServerResponse`.
-If you miss some feature, take a look if it isn't in server response.
-If it is, create github issue and let me know.
-If it isn't, create [API issue](https://github.com/cr-api/cr-api/issues) so API developers can add this feature.

 ## Use wrapper Async